grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (Early-night: night 3, run to Stilt City)
 Hours later, when the clock said it should be early evening on the surface of the world, Cassandra's eyes were bleary and drooping as she stared blankly at the sonar console.
 She found herself distracted by the discussion Hemi and Percy were having behind her about when to surface.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "How's the charge on the batteries, Hemi?"
 Percy asked.

 "OK, but getting low.
 We are at maybe twenty percent capacity."

 "So, we could stay under maybe another four or five hours at a creep."

 "Yes.
-We took a big chunk out of the batteries by leaving the area where we contacted the _Grackle_ at such a high speed."
+We took a big chunk out of the batteries by leaving at such a high speed from the area where we contacted the _Grackle_."

 "I know, but strategically, putting on some fuckin' distance was the right thing to do."

 "I do not disagree," said Hemi.

 "So when should we surface?
 We definitely want to run the diesels and put a charge back on the batteries, but it opens us up as a radar contact for those fuckers following us.
-They could easily still be within range to detect us on radar."
+They could easily still be within radar range."

 "And if they do, the whole move with Shakes would have been wasted."